-Michael Lawrence, Ph.D., ABPP-CN

-Division Chief - Neuropsychology Co-Training Director
+Michael Lawrence, Ph.D., ABPP-CN Division Chief - Neuropsychology

 Dr. Lawrence completed his graduate work at the University of Oklahoma, his Internship in Neuropsychology with the Missouri Consortium, and his Postdoctoral Fellowship in Neuropsychology at the Geisinger Medical Center.
 His professional interests include dementia, epilepsy, and sports concussion.
-He has been with Spectrum for the past 14 years, and has built strong relationships between Neuropsychology and many other parts of the organization, particularly in Neurology and Neurosurgery.
-He is the first non-MD/DO Division Chief at Spectrum, a testament to his hard work.
-Given he is married and has two daughters, he compensates for being fourth in command at home by leading the Neuropsychology Division at Spectrum.
+He has been with Corewell for the past

+14 years, and has built strong relationships between Neuropsychology and many other parts of the organization, particularly in Neurology and Neurosurgery.
+He is the first non-MD/DO Division Chief at Corewell, a testament to his hard work.
+Given he is married and has two daughters, he compensates for being fourth in command at home by leading the Neuropsychology Division at Corewell.

-David Bertram, Psy.D.Co-Training Director
+David Bertram, Psy.D.

-After leaving West Michigan to attend graduate school at the University of Indianapolis, Internship at the Cincinnati VA, and Postdoctoral Fellowship in Neuropsychology at the St. Louis VA, Dr. Bertram decided his tour of the Midwest should end where it began - Grand Rapids - and he joined Spectrum in 2012.
+After leaving West Michigan to attend graduate school at the University of Indianapolis, Internship at the Cincinnati VA, and Postdoctoral Fellowship in Neuropsychology at the St. Louis VA, Dr. Bertram decided his tour of the Midwest should end where it began - Grand Rapids - and he joined Corewell in 2012.
 His professional interests include teaching, movement disorders, stroke, and dementia.
 Outside of work, he enjoys spending time with his wife and two boys, playing golf, fishing, and watching college football.
+He is known for his sense of humor and his ability to write fantastic bios for all us.
 He does have some attention-based issues, but with assistance from his colleagues, he still manages to finish most thi...

-Heshan Fernando, Ph.D.
+Heshan Fernando, Ph.D., ABPP-CN

 After finishing graduate school on Long Island, NY, Dr. Fernando headed for the Swamp to complete his Internship and Fellowship at the University of Florida.
-His yearning for a return to a location with four seasons (among other factors, we hope) brought him to Spectrum in 2019.
+His yearning for a return to a location with four seasons (among other factors, we hope) brought him to Corewell in 2019.
 He and his wife have two daughters and plenty of tea parties.
 His clinical interests include Movement Disorders and Dementia.
 It is also worth noting that he leads a double life: Neuropsychologist by day - landscape photographer by night.
 Even though he demonstrates a significantly limited organizational strategy when copying the Rey Complex Figure, his photos are pretty darn good.